It’s my fault this Umbrella thing. Blame me, Gary Piland.

 Still, it’s pretty scary, walking away from a guaranteed paycheck.
 So, I kept thinking/planning/stalling until October when my wife, the world famous Martha Bartlett Piland, looked me over and said, “It’s time.
 Do it.”
 And I did.
 Umbrella was born December 4th, 2003.

-Today, almost sixteen years, nearly 200 websites, hundreds of design projects, scads (I really like this word) of awards and 5-going-on-6 zombie movies later, Umbrella has grown to become one of the leading web development and graphic design firms in the region.
+Today, almost seventeen years, 200 or so websites, hundreds of design projects, scads (I really like this word) of awards and 5-going-on-6 zombie movies later, Umbrella has grown to become one of the leading web development and graphic design firms in the region.
 Clients range from national and international companies to mom and pop shops, for-profit, non-profit and governmental entities and quite a few pro bono causes I’ve been fortunate enough to help along the way.
 But the very best part?

 I‘ve met, worked with, learned about and in many cases become good friends with hundreds of incredible, amazing people.
 My clients.